Custom Design in Five Steps

 The key to making sure their dream suits their needs and their new home works for them and their lifestyle is discerned in the programming phase.

-Often clients have unrealistic or conflicting ideas or expectations, so it’s paramount that designers get a true feel for their needs.
+Often clients have unrealistic or conflicting ideas or expectations, so it is paramount that designers get a true feel for the client's needs.
 To that end, Ruki Modern employs a long questionnaire, asking about hobbies, kids, pets, what kind of work they want to do in the home, and the length of time they intend to live in it, among other things.

 Site planning also requires consideration at this point, taking into account views, landscaping concerns and even style of house.
 For instance, a flat tract of land won’t be conducive to a hillside home design.